- Who are caregivers, and what do they do?

 Don’t be afraid to ask questions.
 And then don’t give up until you get and understand the answer.

-It helps to understand the different health professionals you may meet.
+It helps to know about and keep lists of the different health professionals you may meet.
 You can learn more about this in our document called Health Professionals Associated With Cancer Care.